 - bisoprolol (Zebeta)

 Calcium channel blockers (CCBs)

-Drugs that slow the heart rate by blocking calcium influx into cells, thereby relaxing heart and smooth muscles lining the arteries.
+Drugs slow the heart rate by blocking calcium influx into cells, thereby relaxing the heart and smoothing muscles lining the arteries.
 Two major drugs used for slowing the heart rate in AFib are called centrally acting drugs because they act on the heart and blood vessels.
 Peripherally acting CCBs do not affect the heart.